Lonesome Loser

-"Lonesome Loser" is a song written by David Briggs and performed by Australian rock music group Little River Band.
+"Lonesome Loser" is a song written by David Briggs and performed by Australian soft rock music group Little River Band.
 Released in July 1979 as the lead single from their fifth studio album First Under the Wire, the song peaked at number 19 on the Australian Kent Music Report singles chart.
 The song also peaked at No. 6 on the Billboard Hot 100, becoming the band's third top 10 hit and sixth overall top 40 hit in the United States.